IBM-Watson/wex-alchemy-language-converter/README.md

 ## Prerequisites

 - **Watson Explorer Engine**.
-This converter was tested against WEX Engine 10.2, but will probably work with any supported version of Watson Explorer Engine, Data Explorer Engine, or Vivisimo Velocity
+This converter was tested against WEX Engine 10.0.0.2, but is expected to work with any supported version of Watson Explorer Engine (formerly known as Data Explorer Engine, or Vivisimo Velocity).
 - **AlchemyAPI Key**.
-An API key can be obtained from AlchemyAPI, an IBM Company by [filling out a simple web form](http://www.alchemyapi.com/api/register.html).
+An API key can be obtained from AlchemyAPI, an IBM Company, by [filling out a simple web form](http://www.alchemyapi.com/api/register.html).

 ## Adding the Converter to Engine